 Golden Axe

-This is the first one that everyone is probably pretty familiar with.
-It’s the best Axe available before endgame and it’s available to steal right in Clearbrook at the start of the game.
-All you need is Therion and either H’aanit or Olberic.
-Just go to Clearbrook, head on over to the left side of the screen and Duel the person guardian the door.
+Go to Clearbrook, head on over to the left side of the screen and Duel the person guarding the door.
 Inside is an NPC you can pickpocket the Golden Axe from.
 You’ll probably have a 3% success rate (as with everything else on this list), so be prepared to save scum pretty aggressively.

 Viper Dagger

-If you can make it to Duskbarrow in the Northwest part of the map, the Viper Dagger (best dagger before post-game) is available to steal from a random NPC sitting right in the middle of the town.
+If you can make it to Duskbarrow in the Northwest part of the map, the Viper Dagger is available to steal from a random NPC sitting right in the middle of the town.
 All you’ve got to do is get there, which, admittedly, is pretty dangerous, but it shouldn’t take more than a couple of minutes and a handful of deaths.

 Holy Longbow